 The idea that the cynicism of mankind shown in The Water Knife by Paolo Bacigalupi plays in very well with the skepticism described by The Thing Itself by Adam Roberts incredibly well, showing that humans have a tendency to create their own personally beneficial reality that is likely to not be entirely real, and by extension, no universal reality exists.

-Similarly to what is stated above, it is of utmost importance to make sure that people are one the same page when talking about things such as perspectives and ideals.
+Similarly to what is stated above, it is of utmost importance to make sure that people are on the same page when talking about things such as perspectives and ideals.
 Cynicism is the idea that humans are inherently selfish, motivated through greed, and typically distrust others leading to an overall negative view of the world and others that inhabit it.
 Meanwhile skepticism is the thought process of questioning the possibility or validity of knowledge or facts.
 This often leads to a split in those who are skeptics because the different categorizations they can fall into, those that deny any possibility of knowledge and those that withhold assumptions due to lack of evidence.
 The ideas and meanings of cynicism and skepticism are explained as such.
 “Skepticism is about asking questions, being dubious, being wary, not being gullible.
 Cynicism is about already having the answers — or thinking you do.
 The skeptic says ‘I don’t think that’s true.
 I’m going to check it out.’
 The cynic says, ‘I know that’s not true.
 It couldn’t be.’”
 (Cappalla, Jamieson).
 Those who fall more into cynicism seem to have the tendency to believe only they could be correct due to the selfish ideologies they subscribe to.
 A skeptic, in a relatively normal and safe environment, will usually focus all of its energy onto one topic until proven one way or the other, or inevitably driving into insanity.

 This can go many ways, like wrapping back into the thesis about how these two types of people will often be in similar headspaces.
 They will tend back to the ideas in their head, whether trying to understand something new like a skeptic would, or thinking they already know what needs to be done like a cynic.
 However, The Water Knife exemplifies the selfishness aspect of cynicism.
 This selfishness is used as the reasoning behind many acts throughout the story